A Bad Moms Christmas: Plot

-Amy Mitchell is now happily in a relationship with Jessie Harkness and plans to have a simple Christmas with her kids, Jane and Dylan; Jessie and Jessie’s daughter, Lori.
+Amy Mitchell is now in a happy relationship with Jessie Harkness and plans to have a simple Christmas with her kids, Jane and Dylan; and Jessie’s daughter, Lori.
 However, her plans are derailed as her overly-critical mother, Ruth, texts her to inform her that she is coming to stay for the holidays.
 Meanwhile, Kiki Moore is still overworked with her four kids, but her husband, Kent, helps much more than before.
 Her mother, Sandy, overwhelms her by showing up earlier than expected and for three weeks.
 Carla Dunkler's mother, Isis, has arrived unexpectedly for the first time in years.
 Although happy to see Isis, Carla realizes that she probably wants money.

 Amy, Kiki, and Carla go to the mall and commiserate over the holidays.
 Complaining about the pressure, they make a pact to "take Christmas back."
 Ruth tries to overdo Christmas, rather than keep it simple as Amy wants.
 Attempting to tamp down those plans, Amy takes the family to Sky Zone instead of Ruth's plan for the Russian version of the Nutcracker to meet up with Kiki, Carla, and their families.
 The grandmothers finally meet and chat, and Ruth admits that her mother abused her when she grew up.

 Carla meets erotic dancer Ty at work, who is in town participating in a Sexy Santa competition.
 She enthusiastically accepts his offer to be her date.
 Continuing to struggle with her mother's overbearingness, Kiki brings Sandy to her therapist Dr. Karl, where they have a communication breakdown.
 Kiki scolds her and Sandy leaves, and the therapist blames Kiki for her "craziness."
 After caroling with the family, Amy finally convinces Ruth to let her plan Christmas.

 Amy and Kiki join Carla at the Sexy Santa show.
 Everyone is impressed with Ty's dancing.
 Isis then gets on the bar and starts dancing with him.
 When Carla also gets up to get Ty back, Isis falls off and hits her head, which causes Carla to cancel her date with Ty.
 When Isis recovers, she asks for money for a new investment.
 Carla supposes that she will just gamble it away and then disappear, as always, but lends her the money.